multipaths/DiffuPy/docs/source/usage.rst

   diffusion_scores_custom_method = run_diffusion(input_scores, network,  method = page_rank)

-You can also provide your own kernel method or select among other provided in *kernels.py* function you can provide it as *kernel_method* argument.
+You can also provide your own kernel method or select among the ones provided in the *kernels.py* function which you can provide as a *kernel_method* argument.
 By default *regularised_laplacian_kernel* is used.

 .. code-block:: python3